parsiya/parsiya.net/content/post/2019-04-17-manual-work-bug-2/index.markdown

 So The Automator most likely:

 * Got fired because they wrote documentation instead of closing tickets.
-* Burned out because is working after hours.
+* Burned out because they worked after hours.

 I was the second person.
 I worked long hours and almost burned out.
-People with family and obligations cannot do this and let's be honest, no one should do this.
+People with family and obligations cannot do this and let's be honest, no one should.

 **Even the mythical Russian build engineer had this problem.** \\
-Originally appeared in [bash.im][bash.im].
+The myth started in [bash.im][bash.im].
 Read the translation at [jitbit][jitbit].
 It's about this legendary Russian build engineer who had [scripts][hacker-scripts] for everything.
 For example, one: